backuprestore/isaver-isaverx-RS485-modbus/README.md

 digital Input
+-> permanently connecting IN1-4 to ground will activate the function ->
 - GND: ground
-- IN1: On/Off
+- IN1: Off - if disconnected, the digital control will be invalid;
-- IN2: 2900rpm (backwash)
+- IN2: ON 2900rpm (backwash) - if disconnected, the control priority will be back on panel control;
-- IN3: 2400rpm (day mode)
+- IN3: ON 2400rpm (day mode) - if disconnected, the control priority will be back on panel control;
-- IN4: 1200rpm (night mode)
+- IN4: ON 1200rpm (night mode) - if disconnected, the control priority will be back on panel control;

 usage:
- For example – to enable external speed control via digital input, connect one of the digits from Di2/3/4 to COM
+ For example
+ - inverter is on night mode
+ - connecting IN2 to GND will force 2900rpm... if disconnected, inverter switch back to previous state (night mode)

+ - inverter is off
+ - connecting IN2 to GND will force 2900rpm... if disconnected, inverter switch back to off